 But it did go on, and soon into it we Fulham fans decided not to sit at all.
 One guy called it “a stand-up job,” and it worked for me, since sitting down was near painful due to lack of knee space.

-Well, Fulham were awful and Sheffield at least scrappy.
+Well, Fulham were awful and the hosts at least scrappy.
 In fact, they even took a 1-0 lead, leaving us only to work through our collection of songs and complaints.
 We sang “Come on you Whites” and something about our Greek player Karagounis which I couldn’t make out, and we sang that their support was “f—ng shit.”
 And we yelled at the “line-o.”
-Fulham has a nice song set to “Country Roads” about going home to Craven Cottage by the river.
+Fulham also has a nice song set to “Country Roads” about going home to Craven Cottage by the river.
 (Here’s that one.)

 But there was some bitterness, too.
 We sang about always being out of the Cup, and then we yelled “You fat bastard” at some random big dude walking by.
 And the pitch was a joke.
 Riise had to go out after sliding into the boards and hurting himself, and our keeper gave up a corner when he pounced on a loose ball … and then slid over the end line!